 - Toss the butter in the flour mixture, squeezing and rubbing the butter into the flour.
 Dissolve the discard in the water.226 grams unsalted butter

 - Create a well in the center of the flour and pour the dissolved discard into the center.
-Stir the mixture together until all the flour looks hydrated and no dry bits remain.113 grams sourdough discard, 75 grams water
+Stir the mixture together until most of the flour looks hydrated.113 grams sourdough discard, 75 grams water

 - Laminate the dough: Unwrap the dough and turn it out onto a heavily floured surface.